Iran Freedom

 No to Executions on Tuesdays: Defying Iran’s Execution Surge with Global Calls for Justice

-The “No to Executions on Tuesdays” campaign, which has now entered its 37th week, is an organized resistance by political prisoners across 22 prisons in Iran, highlighting the country’s ongoing execution spree.
+The “No to Executions Tuesdays” campaign, which has now entered its 37th week, is an organized resistance by political prisoners across 22 prisons in Iran, highlighting the country’s ongoing execution spree.
 The campaign’s latest statement coincided with the upcoming World Day Against the Death Penalty, calling attention to Iran’s continued reliance on executions to stifle dissent and control the population.

 In early October alone, the regime executed 30 prisoners over two days, including three women.
 Additionally, the neglect of prisoners’ basic rights resulted in the death of Mahmoud Dahmardeh, a death row inmate who succumbed to a heart attack after being denied medical care in Zabol prison.
 Another political prisoner, Hamid Hossein-Nejad Haideranlou, faces imminent execution after being sentenced to death for his alleged involvement in armed resistance, signaling the regime’s escalated crackdown on dissent.